For a full breakdown please visit the university website.

 Statements issued by registered students and sabbatical officers of Cambridge University Students’ Union and the Graduate Union

-The procedure described in paragraph 6 above for the issue of fly-sheets by members of the Regent House will apply mutatis mutandis to fly-sheets issued in connection with ballots of the Regent House by registered students and sabbatical officers of Cambridge University Students’ Union and the Graduate Union.
+The procedure described in paragraph 6 above for the issue of fly-sheets by members of the Regent House will apply mutatis mutandis to fly-sheets issued in connection with ballots of the Regent House by registered students and sabbatical officers of the University of Cambridge Students’ Union (the Union).
 The Vice-Chancellor may, however, determine on a particular occasion that such members may not submit fly-sheets.
-Fly-sheets must be signed by ten such members, of whom at least five must be from among the following: the President, the Deputy Presidents, and the Women’s Officer of Cambridge University Students’ Union, the President of the Graduate Union, the three student members of the Council, the Presidents of College Junior Combination Rooms and Middle Combination Rooms (or their equivalents) and, in the case of a proposal from a Faculty Board or similar body, the student members of the body concerned.
+Fly-sheets must be signed by ten such members, of whom at least five must be from among the following: the sabbatical officers of the Union, the three student members of the Council, the Presidents of College Junior Combination Rooms and Middle Combination Rooms (or their equivalents) and, in the case of a proposal from a Faculty Board or similar body, the student members of the body concerned.
 The Council has agreed that the Vice-Chancellor may, for reasons of economy, limit the number of such fly-sheets to be published on any occasion and that such a limitation may be announced at the outset or when the total number of fly-sheets is known.
 Fly-sheets signed by such members will be circulated to members of the Regent House only.